Heejoy/Heejoy.github.io/README.md

 #### **Specify a theme**

 * You might start with basic settings like the theme.
-GitHub Pages supports several [Jekyll themes](https://pages.github.com/themes/) that you can specify directly in `_config.yml`
+GitHub Pages support several [Jekyll themes](https://pages.github.com/themes/) that you can specify directly in `_config.yml`

 * To apply a theme, enter the command `theme: jekyll-theme-THEME-NAME`, substituting `THEME-NAME` with the actual name of the theme in the `_config.yml` file